How to Prevent a Government Contract from Going Wrong

 In 2011, the DoD established contract guidelines that require contractors to use electronic systems to keep track of costs, store contracts and contract-related documents, submit invoices, and complete other tasks related to any government contract.

-This is why investing in an enterprise contract management system is a smart decision because it shows that your enterprise is proactive in keeping the latest contract and project data and providing access to those items in real time.
+This is why investing in contract management software is a smart decision because it shows that your enterprise is proactive in keeping the latest contract and project data and providing access to those items in real time.

 3. Maintain Good Communication